Common Mistakes when in need of a DUI Attorney in Dekalb County

 Mistake #4: Waiting Too Long to Hire an Attorney

-What Are My Rights Regarding DUI Laws?
+What are My Rights Regarding DUI Laws?

 Further, you should be prepared to obtain legal representation immediately as a DUI lawyer can protect your rights from the very start.
 In the absence of a lawyer, you may incriminate yourself unfairly.
-Call Andrew R. Lynch, P.C. if you have been arrested for DUI.
+Call The Lynch Law Group, P.C. if you have been arrested for DUI.
 If an immediate family member is facing a DUI charge and is currently incarcerated, contact us to find out how we can help.

 The answer to this question varies from state to state.
-In some states, drivers can indeed consult their DUI lawyer before deciding whether or not to agree to DUI testing.
+In some states, drivers can indeed consult their lawyer before deciding whether or not to agree to DUI testing.
 However, the drivers will then have only a limited amount of time in which to undergo the testing.
-It may be as
+It may be as little as 30 minutes.

-Most states do not allow motorists the opportunity to contact their DUI lawyer before they decide whether or not to comply with the DUI testing.
+Most states do not allow motorists the opportunity to contact their lawyer before they decide whether or not to comply with the DUI testing.
 In fact, they may be legally required to submit to one test or another and it may be up to the law enforcement officer to choose which method they will use.
-If the law enforcement officer denies or ignores any of your civil rights, a DUI lawyer can use that information in support of your case.
+If the law enforcement officer denies or ignores any of your civil rights, a Dekalb County Attorney from GA can use that information in support of your case.

 - If you refuse a police officer’s request for a DUI chemical test of some kind, your driver’s license may be suspended.

-- If your DUI case goes to a trial, the prosecutor will likely tell the jury that you refused to take a DUI test, and that would not be ideal for your defense case.
+- If your DUI case goes to trial, the prosecutor will likely tell the jury that you refused to take a DUI test, and that would not be ideal for your defense case.